lantanagroup/PhCP-Public-Transforms/README.md

 # PhCP-Public-Transforms

 This folder contains CDA to FHIR and FHIR to CDA transforms for the Pharmacist Care Plan document type.

-The transforms are written using XSLT with java extensions for creating UUIDs.
-As such they will currently only run using the Saxon PE (professional edition) XSLT process.
-Saxon PE is included in the Oxygen XML Editor, so the transforms can be run using Oxygen.
-Future releases will move the UUID creation to a separate XSLT process or a Java program that adds the UUIDs before running the transform, and provide a command-line tool for running the transforms.
+The transforms are in XSLT, with a Java program to invoke them.
+The Java program is currently required for CDA to FHIR conversion (it adds UUIDs to the input CDA files) and for any transform involving JSON content.

+To run the CDA to FHIR transform, use com.lantanagroup.phcpdemo.CDA2FHIR.

+TBD: create the FHIR to CDA driver.

+It is possible to run the transforms directly using OxygenXML or Saxon PE.
+To do so, run cda2fhir-SaxonPE.xslt or fhir2cda.xslt.
+If using Oxygen, be sure to select SaxonPE as your XSLT processor.